abhisheksarwan/React.js/README.md

 # React.js

-This repository will contains basics and examples of React.js
+This repository will contain basics and examples of React.js